TiebertLefebure/TurbulentTO/README.md

 ## Repository Structure

 * **`TurbulenceModels/`**: The standalone SA fluid dynamics engine.
-Includes the IPCS fractional-step solver, SUPG stabilization, and a PDE-based relaxed Eikonal wall-distance solver.
+Includes the IPCS fractional-step solver, Picard iterations, and a PDE-based relaxed Eikonal wall-distance solver.
 * **`FluidTO/`**: The core topology optimization architecture.
 Contains the continuous adjoint solvers, Brinkman penalization, density filtering, and MMA execution loops.

 *(Note: Both directories contain dedicated `Meshes/` folders with the `Gmsh` Python scripts required to generate the boundary-layer-resolved grids for the solvers).*